sergiofgonzalez/java-oo-patterns-and-principles/01-strategy/003-simuduck-v2/README.md

 + All the concrete classes must feature the two fields, the setters and the methods that perform the `fly` and `quack`.

 **Note**
 This point is controversial, and it can be argued that moving the fields, setters and methods to the base class might create an unnecessary coupling with the base class, or even provide methods to Duck types that will not make sense such as `RubberDuck.fly`.
+However, in this particular case, i think that the v3 is better.

 ## Principles and Patterns